Ad4mk0/iso-assignment/README.md

 ## FE

-This project also contains FE app, *pyscript.html*, so you can engage with the API interactivelly in your browser.
+This project also contains FE app, *pyscript.html*, so you can engage with the API interactively in your browser.

 ![example.png](https://i.postimg.cc/zvGwxLQZ/example.png)
 ## Badges